 2 kaffir lime leaves, centre stalk removed, rolled into a tight wad and very finely sliced

 1 red chilli halved, seeds removed and sliced thinly

 1 cup of coriander leaves

-Preheat the oven to 220°C and place the grill on high*.
+To make the Crisp Asian Pork Belly preheat the oven to 220°C and place the grill on high*.
 Pat the pork belly dry all over and then rub a little oil into the skin.
 Grind the sea salt with the Chinese five spice in a mortar and pestle until the salt is nice and fine.
 Sprinkle the Five spice mix liberally over the top of the pork and rub it in.
 Place the pork belly on a rack in an oven tray and pour in enough water to cover the base of the pan.
 Place the pork in the oven and and grill for 20-25 minutes or until the skin is crispy all over.
 It may look slightly blackened because of the spice mix so be careful not to burn it.
 Turn the oven down to 180°C and cook for a further 2 hours, keeping the water topped up in the base of the pan.
 This will keep the pork meat nice and moist.
 After 2 hours, remove from the oven and cover loosely with foil.
 Allow to rest for at least 15 minutes.